-In order to understand what hypertension is, you need to first understand the cardiovascular system.
+In order to understand what hypertension is, you need to know a little about the cardiovascular system.

 The cardiovascular system is composed of two components